HimanshuTinker555/FAKE_NEWS_PREDICTION/README.md

     * 0 = real News
 * test.csv: A testing training dataset with all the same attributes at train.csv without the label.

+Data science concepts used in this project-

+* Data loading
+* Data Cleaning
+* Data Analysis and Visualization
+* Feature Engineering
+* Porter Stemmer
+* Tfidvectorizer
+* Machine learning models
+* GridSearchCV for hyperparameter tuning

+Tools used in this project

+* Python
+* Numpy and Pandas
+* Matplotlib for Data visualization
+* Seaborn for plotting graphs
+* Sklearn for model building
+* Jupyter Notebook